wotakumoe/wotaku/faq.md

 - [WARP](https://one.one.one.one/) <Badge type="tip" text="WireGuard" link="https://rentry.co/foss-warp" /><Badge type="tip" text="Generate" link="https://github.com/nxvvvv/warp-plus" />
 - [RiseupVPN](https://riseup.net/en/vpn)

-<Button link="https://www.techlore.tech/vpn" icon="i-fxemoji-lightbulb">Go through Techlores VPNs comparison for more details</Button>
+<Button link="https://www.techlore.tech/vpn" icon="i-fxemoji-lightbulb">Go through Techlore's VPNs comparison for more details</Button>

 ::: danger Never use Cracked / Modded VPN {open}
 You should never use cracked or modded VPN cause all of your traffic will go through that VPN.
 So using a compromised VPN is extremely risky.